teejaded/helm-wrap/README.md

 There is an optional "filter" parameter which will check if a json path exists before running your command.

+### process-values action

+Similar to transform-values, this action calls your command for each helm values file found in the arguments, but it does not capture stdout.

 ### shell-exec